cu-cit-cloud-team/azure-function-app-nodejs-starter/README.md

 ## Getting Started

+1. In GitHub, [click here](https://github.com/CU-CommunityApps/ct-azure-function-app-nodejs-starter/generate) (or at the top of the repo click the `Use this template` button) to create a new repository under your namespace
+    - **note:** you'll be required to give it a name, all other fields can be left alone)

 ### Local Development

-1. From GitHub, click the `Use this template` button to create a new repository under your namespace
-    - **note:** you'll be required to give it a name, all other fields can be left alone)
 1. Clone the new repo to your machine `git clone https://github.com/your-username/your-repo-name.git`
 1. Enter directory `cd your-repo-name`
 1. Install dependencies `npm install`